zalando/spilo/docs/admin-guide/update.md

 * [Senza: Updating Taupage AMI](http://stups.readthedocs.org/en/latest/user-guide/maintenance.htm    l?highlight=patch#updating-taupage-ami)
 To change the configuration of Spilo you need to change the Cloud Formation Stack or the Launch Configuration of Spilo.

-The following opions are available to you
+The following options are available to you

 **senza patch**